J. M. E. McTaggart: The incoherence of the A series

 McTaggart's attempted proof of the incoherence of the A series (the argument of pages 468–9) appears in the original paper only as a single part of a broader argument for this conclusion.
 According to the argument, the contradiction in our perception of time is that all events exemplify all three of the properties of the A-series, viz. being past, present and future.
 As McTaggart himself notes, the obvious response is that while exemplifying all three properties at some time, no event exemplifies all three at once, no event is past, present, and future.
 A single event is present, will have been future, will be past, and here there is, it seems, no contradiction.
 However, McTaggart argues that this response gives rise to a vicious circle and infinite regress.
 There is a vicious circle because the response requires us to invoke the A-series determinations of future, present, and past to explain how the events of the series do not exemplify those determinations simultaneously but successively.
-And there is a vicious regress because invoking tense to explain how different tenses are exemplified successively, gives rise to second-order tenses that again are incompatible unless we again invoke tense to show how they are exemplified successively, etcetera ad infinitum.
+And there is an infinite regress because invoking tense to explain how different tenses are exemplified successively, gives rise to second-order tenses that again are incompatible unless we again invoke tense to show how they are exemplified successively, etcetera ad infinitum.
 It bears mentioning that in the mature version of the argument McTaggart gave up the claim that there is a vicious circle, and only held that there is a vicious regress.

 One can convey the basic idea of the vicious regress in the following way.
 In order to avoid the initial apparent contradiction that events have incompatible tenses, one has to construe "a second A series, within which the first falls, in the same way in which events fall within the first" (p.
 469).
 But even if the idea of a second A series within which the first falls makes sense (and McTaggart doubts it does, p.
 469), it will face the same contradiction.
 And so, we must construct a third A series within which the second falls.
 And this will require the construction of a fourth A series and so on ad infinitum.
 At any given stage the contradiction will appear; however far we go in constructing A series, each A series will be, without reference to a further A series containing it, contradictory.
 One ought to conclude, McTaggart argues, that the A series is indeed contradictory and, therefore, does not exist.

 Whether McTaggart's argument for the incoherence of the A series works or not, is one of the most hotly debated issues in the philosophy of time (see the entry for "The Unreality of Time" for a more thorough discussion).